_heic.png)

 -

-Assessment and Therapy for Young People (5 - 17 years)
+Assessment and Therapy for Young People (13 years +)

-For many young people, a consistent and nurturing environment is enough for them to thrive emotionally.
 Please note that psychologists are not able to prescribe medication and this requires attendance with a pediatrician or psychiatrist.

 Amber Hopkins (ABN 55 373 075 196) is an independent psychologist practicing for the clients of Melbourne Psychology and Counselling.